ISET/isethdrsensor/README.md

 # isethdrsensor

-Test ideas about sensor architectures for HDR imaging
+This repository includes functions and scripts used to evaluate HDR imaging sensor architectures, particularly for nighttime driving scenes.

-Code relies on ISETCam, ISETAuto, and ISET3d.
+Code depends on ISETCam, ISETAuto, and ISET3d.

-These are scripts use HDR night time driving scenes with RGB, RGBW, imx490 (large/small photodetector) and burst photography comparisons.
+The scripts use HDR night time driving scenes, and simulate the responses to various ISETCam sensors.
+We are particularly focused on RGBW and an Omnivision 3-capture sensor.
+The work here will be described in a paper, in preparation, entitled "ISETHDR: A Physically Accurate Synthetic Radiance Dataset for

-We will evaluate sensor performance quantitatively (e.g., SNR) and also as inputs to simple object identification networks, such as YOLO.
+High Dynamic Range Nighttime Driving".
+The scripts used to create most of the figures in that paper are in this repository.